 You can use tool hooks to perform validation, logging, or any other logic before or after a tool is called.

 A tool hook is a function that takes a function name, function call, and arguments.
-Inside the tool hook, you have to call the function call and return the result.
+Optionally, you can access the Agent

 For example: